Hard Palate Cancer

 Taste functions after cancer treatment

 After hard palate tumor surgery, there is not much deterioration in taste.
 However, if the patient has received radiation therapy in addition to surgical treatment, there may be taste disturbances.
 Radiation therapy can also cause dry mouth in the patient due to its side effects.
-In these cases, ADA approved mouth rinse (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial for the patient.
+In these cases, mouth moisturizers with the American Dental Association (ADA) seal (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial for the patient.

 Prognosis